polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/fpga-ip/CorePWM/mpfs-corepwm-slow-blink/README.md

 # How to use this example
 On connecting Icicle kit J11 to the host PC, you should see 4 COM port interfaces connected.
+On connecting Discovery kit J4 to the host PC, you should see 3 COM port interfaces connected.
  To use this project configure the COM port **interface1** as below:
  - 115200 baud
  - 8 data bits
  - 1 stop bit